null

 It's true that there is NO substitute for practice, but better equipment does make a big difference.
 If we define being a "better player" by the quality of what comes out of the end of your horn, then equipment undeniably plays a role.
 If equipment didn't matter we would all be playing $100 trumpets and cheap mouthpieces from Walmart.
 Elite athletes would not bother using state of the art equipment.
 Surgeons would shun technology and perform operations with same instruments they used 100 years ago.
 The truth is that technology can - and does - improve performance in many fields of human endeavour.
 Why would a brass mouthpiece be any different?

 Basically, there is no such thing as perfection.
 There is only excellence, and to believe in perfection leads to frustration, followed by resignation, and finally stagnation.
-The brass mouthpiece was not perfected 40 years ago.
-The Wedge mouthpiece does not embody mouthpiece perfection either.
+Just as the brass mouthpiece was not perfected 40 years ago, the Wedge mouthpiece does not embody mouthpiece perfection.
 But it does represent real progress.
 It's an important step towards excellence.
 For many players the Wedge is a better tool.
-Is it a substitute for practice?
-Absolutley not.
-Having better gear does not mean you practice less.
-In fact, many players tell us that the improved comfort, increased endurance, and better results from time in the woodshed with the Wedge encourages them to practice MORE.

 "Why not play a mouthpiece that encourages you to practice more?"